An Empirical Study of the Influence of Adversarial Fine-Tuning on Compressed Neural Networks: Results

-Adversarial fine-tuning allows the models to fully recover its test performance of the compressed robust models, $f_{rb}^c$, and only slightly decreases it for the compressed standard models, $f_{st}^c$.
-Both $f_{st}^c, f_{rb}^c$, show a sharp increase in adversarial robustness after $\mathcal{T}_{ad}(\cdot)$.
-Notably, the compressed standard models, undergoing adversarial fine-tuning, $\mathcal{T}_{ad}(f_{st}^c)$, of only three epochs achieves robustness which is within a $5\%$ difference from the fully adversarially trained model, $f_{rb}^c$.
-For instance, the pruned standard models after adversarial fine-tuning, $\mathcal{T}_{ad}(f_{st}^p)$, achieves robustness of $76.74\pm2.33$ which after standard fine-tuning, $\mathcal{T}_{st}(f_{st}^p)$, was close to zero at $00.28\pm 0.64$.
-Similarly, for quantized standard models with only three epochs of adversarial fine-tuning, $\mathcal{T}_{ad}(f_{st}^q)$, the robustness performance improved from $7.00\pm1.44$ to $79.43\pm 0.59$, see \Cref{tab:fintuning}.
-These findings align with those of \cite{jeddi2020simple}, suggesting that a significant portion of adversarial training can be achieved with minimal fine-tuning, even after compression.
-In our work, we have shown that these gains are also carried over for compressed models.
+Generally, we observe that adversarial fine-tuning enables compressed models to recover their test performance, $f_{rb}^c$, and only slightly reduces it for compressed standard models, $f_{st}^c$.
+Both $f_{st}^c$ and $f_{rb}^c$ show notable gains in adversarial robustness after $\mathcal{T}_{ad}(\cdot)$.
+Importantly, adversarial fine-tuning of compressed standard models, $\mathcal{T}_{ad}(f_{st}^c)$, for only three epochs achieves robustness within about 5\% of the fully adversarially trained model $f_{rb}^c$.
+For example, pruned standard models after adversarial fine-tuning, $\mathcal{T}_{ad}(f_{st}^p)$, achieve robustness of $74.08$, whereas after standard fine-tuning, $\mathcal{T}_{st}(f_{st}^p)$, robustness was close to zero at $21.96$ for MNIST.
+Similarly, for quantized standard models, just three epochs of adversarial fine-tuning, $\mathcal{T}_{ad}(f_{st}^q)$, improved robustness from $37.94$ to $74.25$.
+A similar trend, though with smaller margins of improvement, is observed for Fashion-MNIST, SVHN, and CIFAR-10.
+These findings are consistent with~\cite{jeddi2020simple}, suggesting that a significant portion of the benefits of adversarial training can be obtained through minimal fine-tuning, even after compression.

+Additional results for a wider range of quantization bit widths and pruning ratios are provided in \Cref{app:final}.